 It can be tempting to keep at least some of your medication in the car in case you need it when you’re away from home.
 However, in general, it’s not a good idea.

 Medicines need to be kept at specific, moderate temperatures to maintain their effectiveness.
 In the summer, your car can easily get over 100 degrees, and in the winter, it could be well below 30.
-Keeping your medication in the car can damage its effectiveness and is an easy way to get meds stolen as well.
+Keeping your medication as well as weed wraps and blunts in the car can damage its effectiveness and is an easy way to get meds stolen as well.
 This kind of theft can cause damage to the car as well.

 Keep Your Car Well Stocked